praschak/candelapy/README.md

 Usage
 -----

 To control your lamps(s) you need to find out their MAC adress.
-Usually they are listed as yeelight_ms.
+Usually they are listed as *yeelight_ms*.

     sudo hcitool lescan